 - are aware of the impact of teaching on learning and progress in different subjects and year groups

-- provide challenge and hold the headteacher and other senior leaders to account for improving the quality of teaching, pupils’ achievement and pupils’ behaviour and safety, including by using the data dashboard, other progress data, examination outcomes and test results; or whether they hinder school improvement by failing to tackle key concerns or (failing to) developing their own skills
+- provide challenge and hold the headteacher and other senior leaders to account for improving the quality of teaching, pupils’ achievement and pupils’ behaviour and safety, including by using the data dashboard, other progress data, examination outcomes and test results; or whether they hinder school improvement by failing to tackle key concerns or developing their own skills

 - use the pupil premium and other resources to overcome barriers to learning, including reading, writing and mathematics

 - ensure solvency and probity and that the financial resources made available to the school are managed effectively

 - are providing support for an effective headteacher

 - monitor performance management systems and understand how the school makes decisions about teachers’ salary progression , including the performance management of the headteacher, to improve teaching, leadership and management

 - engage with key stakeholders

 - are transparent and accountable, including in terms of recruitment of staff, governance structures, attendance at meetings, and contact with parents and carers.

 DfE have updated Guidance for local-authority maintained schools, academies and pupil referral units on the exclusion of pupils from 5 January 2015